Abalone

 The First Nations peoples of the Northwest Coast consider abalone a valuable and sacred material.
 It is often used to create objects of prestige and status, such as chief's headdresses, bracelets, and earrings.
 Abalone shells are also used to create intricate inlay designs, which often have symbolic meaning.

-Traditionally abalone was obtained through trade with other coastal groups, or through harvesting by the Indigenous peoples of the region.
+Traditionally, abalone was obtained through trade with other coastal groups, or through harvesting by the Indigenous peoples of the region.
 The shells were harvested from the rocky shores of the Pacific Northwest, and the process of collecting them was considered a sacred activity.

 In addition to its ceremonial and spiritual significance, abalone was also used for practical purposes.
 Abalone shells were used as a source of food and it was also used to create tools such as knives, hooks, and needles.